-A Midcourse Radar proposed for deployment to the Czech Republic.
+A Midcourse Radar was proposed for deployment to the Czech Republic.
 The United States asked the Czech government in January 2007 to begin negotiations about the proposed radar, conceivably to be built at a military base between Prague and Pilsen -- the military training area at Brdy.
 A status-of-forces agreement would govern up to 200 U.S. troops who would operate and secure the system.
-The physical locations will remain the sovereign territory of the host nation, but the United States will have operational control of the bases.
-All U.S. personnel will be required to abide by the laws of the host nation.
+The physical locations would remain the sovereign territory of the host nation, but the United States would have operational control of the bases.
+All U.S. personnel would be required to abide by the laws of the host nation.

 Very preliminary contacts between the Czech and US governments started in 2002, under the Social Democratic government in the Czech Republic.
 On February 4, 2004 a Czech government resolution provides the legal framework for bilateral technical discussions.
 Following this resolution, the Czech Ministry of Defense provides the U.S. Government with preliminary technical information about intended localities for the facility.
 More intense contacts then continued throughout 2005 when American teams of experts visited the Czech Republic and were in touch with the experts at the Czech Ministry of Defense.
 A US site survey teams to examine the proposed sites July 16-26, 2006.
 There were three military training areas in question at that time, and they were narrowing it down to one.

 The first round of negotiations with the Czechs took place in May 2007, and the second in September 2007.
 Three reasons the Czech Republic agreed to enter negotiations over the radar: its historical ties to the United States, its recognition of the ballistic missile threat, and its desire for a U.S. and NATO presence in Central Europe.